Colorado HER Rebates

 Colorado has two major rebate programs funded by the Inflation Reduction Act.
 They serve different building types and project scopes:

-- HEAR (Home Electrification and Appliance Rebate) covers individual appliance upgrades (heat pumps, water heaters, panels).
-Currently active for single-family homes, expanding to condos, apartments, and manufactured homes in 2026.
-Income-qualified households under 150% AMI.
+- HEAR (Home Electrification and Appliance Rebate) - individual appliance upgrades for single-family homes.
+Available now for income-qualified households under 150% AMI.

-- HER (Home Efficiency Rebate) covers comprehensive whole-home efficiency projects in manufactured/mobile homes and large multifamily buildings only.
-Requires achieving measurable total energy savings of 20%+.
+- HER (Home Efficiency Rebate) - whole-home efficiency projects in manufactured/mobile homes and large multifamily buildings (50,000+ sq ft) only.
+Requires 20%+ total energy savings.
+Not yet launched.

 Most single-family homeowners should focus on HEAR, which is available now.
 If you live in a manufactured or mobile home, you may eventually qualify for both programs - HEAR for individual equipment and HER for whole-home improvements.